gregsadetsky/rapidriteros/README.md

 ### renderer notes

 - the p5 renderer needs node v22 (`nvm use` should work)
+  - you might also need to run `brew install pkgconf` in the `subrenderer` directory

 ### things that have not been tried / ideas / sort of brainstorm